 Eddie continued his success in cinema, starring in box office powerhouses like Another 48 Hrs., Boomerang, and Harlem Nights.
 As his adult comedy film career declined, Murphy switched his act to more family-orientated comedies.
 He transformed himself into the lovable Nutty Professor.
 And who could forget Donkey from Shrek?

 In 2006, Eddie starred in the Broadway musical-turned motion picture Dreamgirls.
 In that film, he played the role of soul singer James “Thunder” Early.
 That role earned Murphy a Golden Globe win, as well as an Oscar nomination.
 Rumor has it, that the reason he lost the Academy Award was because of the critically panned Norbit.
-Despite being belittled by critics, Norbit was still a financial success, earning $159.3 million in the box office.
+Despite being belittled by critics, Norbit was still a financial success, earning $159.3 million at the box office.

 2007 – present